 If you have made a transaction that is unconfirmed, you can:

 - Wait for a long time.
 Eventually, your transaction will either be confirmed or cancelled.
 This might take several days.

-- Create a ‘child pays for parent’ transaction, with a generous fee.
-A CPFP is a new transaction, that pays a high fee in order to compensate for the small fee of the parent transaction.
+- Create a ‘Child Pays For Parent’ transaction.
+A CPFP is a new transaction, that pays a high fee in order to compensate for the small fee of its parent transaction.
 It can be done by the recipient of the funds, or by the sender, if the transaction has a change output.
 To create a CPFP transaction right click on the unconfirmed transaction on the history tab and choose “Child pays for parent”.
 Set an appropriate fee and click on “OK”.
 A window will popup with the unsigned transaction.
 Click on “Sign” and then “Broadcast”.

 What does it mean to “freeze” an address in Electrum?¶

 When you freeze an address, the funds in that address will not be used for sending bitcoins.
 You cannot send bitcoins if you don’t have enough funds in the non-frozen addresses.

 - Your seed and private keys are encrypted using AES-256-CBC.
 The private keys are decrypted only briefly, when you need to sign a transaction; for this you need to enter your password.
 This is done in order to minimize the amount of time during which sensitive information is unencrypted in your computer’s memory.